dy/image-output/readme.md

 #### `source`

-Shoud be actual image data container, one of:
+Shoud be an actual image data container, one of:

 * ImageData
 * Canvas, Context2D, WebGLContext